You know it, we know it, the world knows it: later this year, it's pretty likely – sorry, pretty much nailed on – we'll see a new Apple Watch.

 After shifting the focus from fashion to fitness, we've seen the Apple Watch turn itself into a genuine sports watch alternative.
 We've had speedy built-in GPS, a waterproof design that has unlocked some of the best swim tracking we've tried on a smartwatch, and now Apple GymKit is even helping it play nice with the equipment in your local gym.

 But there's definitely room to make improvements both on the software and the hardware fronts.
-Apple's own Workout app still feels a bit like a work in progress, while we'd like to see better support for strength training and activities like yoga.
-We're sure these are things that Apple is working on.
+Apple's own Workout app still feels a bit like a work in progress, and we'd still like to see better support for activites like strength training.
+We're sure these are things that Apple is working on, but it seems unlikely we'll see these until watchOS 6.

 Get your next Apple Watch fix